Last updated: January 6, 2022

 In order to ensure that Freightos.com can collect payment on behalf of its Sellers, Freightos.com may instruct the Seller to hold delivery of a shipment at any time prior to final dispatch to consignee at destination.

 - Freightos.com requests that the Seller hold a shipment when there is a risk that Freightos.com will not be able to collect payment for it, or if the Buyer has outstanding payment with respect to any transactions on Freightos.com (even to a different Seller).

-- Third-party customs brokers may request a Seller to hold a shipment if the necessary documents are not in place for customs clearance.
+- Third-Party Sellers providing customs brokerage may request a Logistics Seller to hold a shipment if the necessary documents are not in place for customs clearance.

 - Freightos.com agrees to compensate the Seller for reasonable and documented storage costs incurred by the Seller due to Freightos.com’s decision to delay shipment delivery.

 - The Seller agrees to cooperate fully with Freightos.com with respect to holding the shipment and regarding communications with the consignee and Buyer.

 - Sellers may not hold up a shipment for on-platform charges that are in dispute.

 - Sellers may not hold up or refrain from releasing any documentation which may delay delivery of the shipment.